 - Letters will be sent to the violator and/or property owner.
 The letter or letters shall clearly state the nature of the Covenant violation.

 - If there is no response within the prescribed time limit, the Covenant Advisor may request the RHAC and the RHCA Board of Directors serve notice in accordance with the Covenants, and to otherwise enforce the Covenants as permitted therein.

-A. The plat submitted with an application for exterior alteration is not always an accurate scale diagram of the lot.
+A. The plot plan submitted with an application for exterior alteration is not always an accurate scale diagram of the lot.
 Therefore, when considering the application, the RAC and the RHAC cannot verify that the alteration as ultimately built will be located within the property lines and applicable set-back requirements.